Russia sets cease-fire for evacuations amid heavy shelling

-The Russians have also been targeting humanitarian corridors, taking women and children hostage and placing weapons in residential areas of cities, according to the General Staff.
+Shelling also continued in the suburbs of Kyiv, including Irpin, which has been cut off from electricity, water and heating for three days.

-A Russian task force said a cease-fire would start Monday morning, the 12th day of the war, for civilians from Kyiv, the southern port city of Mariupol, Kharkiv, Ukraine’s second-largest city, and Sumy.
-It wasn’t immediately clear if fighting would stop beyond the areas mentioned in the task force’s statement, or when the cease-fire would end.
+“Russia continues to carry out rocket, bomb and artillery strikes on the cities and settlements of Ukraine,” the General Staff said.

-The announcement follows two failed attempts to evacuate civilians from Mariupol, from which the International Committee of the Red Cross estimated 200,000 people were trying to flee.
-Russia and Ukraine have traded blame for the failure.
-The Russian task force said Monday’s cease-fire and the opening of the corridors was announced at the request of French President Emmanuel Macron, who spoke to Russian President Vladimir Putin on Sunday.
+The General Staff also repeated earlier Ukrainian accusations that the Russians have targeted humanitarian corridors.
+The statement also accused Russian forces of taking women and children hostage and placing weapons in residential areas of cities — though it did not elaborate or provide evidence.

 “Instead of humanitarian corridors, they can only make bloody ones,” Ukrainian President Volodymyr Zelenskyy said Sunday.
 “Today a family was killed in Irpin.
 Man, woman and two children.
 Right on the road.
 As in a shooting gallery.”